 The ATL Admin Problem

 The planning conversation usually goes like this.
-A teacher has a well-structured lesson on ecosystem interdependence, a paired discussion activity, a source evaluation task, and a reflection question.
+A teacher has a well-structured lesson on environment interdependence, a paired discussion activity, a source evaluation task, and a reflection question.
 Then someone says: "Have you mapped the ATL skills?"
 And the teacher adds a column to the planner, writes "Thinking Skills: Critical Thinking" in it, and moves on.
 Nothing about the lesson changed.
 Only the documentation did.

 The fix is not a better spreadsheet.
 It is a shift in how teachers understand the relationship between what they already plan and what ATL actually requires.